azproduction/lmd/README.md

 });
 ```

-2. Transform it to LMD `config.json`.
+  * First transform it to LMD `config.json`.
 Do not forget to add `.js` tail to your paths.

 `"main"` module will be called first.